We can assist you with all property matters

 The guarantee will entitle the bank to use any securities it holds from you to recover money owing from the debtor.
 For instance, as noted above, if the bank holds a mortgage over your home the bank will be entitled to exercise rights of sale over your home for defaults of the debtor.

-If you are refinancing from one bank to another then check out our sample pricing here.
-If you like our pricing simply let your banker know that you want Simply Law to undertake the refinance and provide your banker with Dinnel's email: email@example.com.
+If you are refinancing from one bank to another then talk to us.
+Then simply let your banker know that you want Simply Law to undertake the refinance and provide your banker with our details.

 Your banker will then send the documents through to us with your details and we will action the refinance promptly.